 How do we build a planetary future that is inclusive, equitable and green?
-How can we ensure that governments, global leaders, captains of industry, and consumers act on both climate and social justice in equal measure?
+How can we ensure that governments, captains of industry, and consumers act on both climate and social justice in equal measure?
 And how does Fairtrade contribute to a greener tomorrow?
 With the 26th UN Climate Change Conference of the Parties (COP26) just months away, these are the questions that are keeping Fairtrade International’s Senior Advisor for Climate and Environment, Juan Pablo Solís, up at night.
 And the quest for concrete answers is what drives his daily work at the international organization.

 The Costa Rican-born Solís landed at Fairtrade in early 2021, bringing with him a wealth of experience in ecological economics and sustainable development, spanning sustainable food systems, microfinance, sustainable agriculture, climate change, gender, energy efficiency, forest management and agroforestry.
 Now, his focus is on ensuring smallholder farmers have a voice at the climate negotiating table when it comes to ensuring their sustainable futures, their livelihoods, and their survival.